Clinical-Genomics/scout/docs/admin-guide/igv-settings.md

 - ClinVar SNVs track
 - ClinVar CNVs track

-Reference genome and genes track are collected from the [Broad Institute Amazon S3 storage][amazon_s3], with the exception of old hg19 1kg references, which are served from a JP mirror.
+Reference genome and genes track are collected from the [Broad Institute Amazon S3 storage][amazon_s3], with the exception of old hg19 1kg references, which are served from a Japanese National Institute of Genetics mirror.
 The ClinVar tracks are available from the UCSC Genomics Institute [Sequence and Annotation Downloads][ucsc_downloads]

 ### Custom reference tracks